leventefrks/css-spotlight/README.md

 ## Goal

-My colleague showed saw this figma effect on [twitter](https://twitter.com/uiuxadrian/status/1595749568976674816) the other day and I wanted to recreate it using only CSS.
+My colleague showed me this figma effect on [twitter](https://twitter.com/uiuxadrian/status/1595749568976674816) the other day and I wanted to recreate it using only CSS.